saif-mal1k/Salesforce-Notes/2. Admin/chapter 00 Frontend/README.md

   - production org is the main org of company.
   - for login to production org you go to login.salesforce.com

+### Scratch org
+- They’re automatically destroyed every seven days.
+- Scratch orgs are empty without any data or metadata.
+  - you can develop new features and know that nothing else will interfere with your code.
+  - If something’s not working, it is most definitely your code, and not someone else’s customization.

 ### Sandbox org
   - testing environment (Business logic + sample data)
   - sandbox org is an identical copy of production metadata or metadata and data.